Skip to main content

 Click any node to configure its settings in the properties panel.

-When you connect nodes, you’re implementing the logic flow for an API endpoint.
+When you connect nodes, you’re implementing the logic flow for a workflow.
 For example:

 Frontend Element → Mutation → Return